lyarenei/jellyfin-plugin-listenbrainz/README.md

 # License

 This plugin is directly based on an implementation of LastFM plugin, which was adapted to Jellyfin by [Jesse Ward](https://github.com/jesseward).
-As they explain in the plugin README, the original Emby plugin didn't have a (compatible) license and so this plugin cannot have one either.
+As they explain in the plugin README, the original Emby plugin didn't have a (compatible) license and so this plugin cannot (I think) have one either.
 Due to a missing license, this plugin cannot be distributed with Jellyfin.